Ak0p/chat_app/README.md

 ## How does it work?

-An user has to register an account and log in in order to use the app.
+The user has to register an account and log in in order to use the app.
-The chat page has a simple interface which displays a prompt and the message history.
+On the chat page is simple interface which displays a prompt and the message history.

 ## Scope
 The scope of this project was learning to work with REST API's, async programming and databases.